-In order to account for anisotropies caused by detector defects, we have chosen the following approach: first, all events corresponding to a certain centrality were added and thus mapped onto the same Mollweide projection (top of Fig.~\ref{fig:map_singleevt}) regardless of the orientation of their reaction plane.
+In order to correct for detector efficiency, we have chosen the following approach: first, all events corresponding to a certain centrality were added and thus mapped onto the same Mollweide projection (top of Fig.~\ref{fig:map_singleevt}) regardless of the orientation of their reaction plane.
 This map is referred to as $F^{all}(\theta, \phi)$.
 Due to the random azimuthal orientation of each collision's reaction plane, all remaining anisotropies along $\phi$ in $F^{all}(\theta, \phi)$ may then be attributed to detector defects.
 Second, each event map was divided by the all-event map within the $|\eta| < 0.9$ range.
 Thus, given that $f(\theta, \phi)$ represents an event map, $f(\theta, \phi) \to \bar{f}(\theta, \phi) = f(\theta, \phi)/F^{all}(\theta, \phi)$, with $\bar{f}(\theta, \phi)$ the corrected map.
 The latter is depicted in Fig.~\ref{fig:map_singleevt} (bottom) and we use it to determine the coefficients $a_{lm}$:

 where $N_{pix}$ represents the total number of pixels.
+Additionally, it should be remarked that this is the \textit{zeroth order estimator}, as pixelating $f(\theta, \phi)$ ($f(\theta, \phi) \to f(\theta_j, \phi_j)$) corresponds to taking its average within each pixel with surface area $\Omega_{pix}$~\cite{healpix}.
+The higher order estimators are implemented in the facilities of HEALPix.
 From Eq.~(\ref{eq:alms}) the angular power spectrum $C_l$ of an individual heavy ion event is then defined by